65MO/Galaxy-E/README.md

 # Galaxy-E
 This repository will gather ideas and development of Galaxy-E tools

+# A dedicated Franch version of Galaxy
+Following the @dannon [PR]()https://github.com/galaxyproject/galaxy/pull/3762 @ValentinChCloud will work on this task.

 # Interesting tools
 * Work with messy data from db
  * [OpenRefine](http://openrefine.org/) through Interactive Environment ?